mohamedsheded/langchain-vectorstore-retrivals/README.md

+# FOR EDUCATIONAL PURPOSES AND AS A REFERENCE
 # LangChain Retrievers: VectorStore vs. Other Approaches

 This README explains different ways of creating retrievers using VectorStores in LangChain.
 It covers concepts like `as_retriever`, `RunnableLambda`, batch operations, and more.
 Use this as a reference for practical implementations.